siobhain/rpslsgame/README.md

  * incrementDraw
  * displayResults

-I did not know at that early stage what parameters & returns functions would use.
+I did not know at that early stage what parameters (&return) each function would use.
 During development I added another function

  * playAgain

+ The playAgain is used to give user option replay the game.

 #### runGame(userHand)
-This is the main function of the RPSLS game, It is fired whenever the user clicks on one of the gameButtons (ie Rock, Paper... etc)It takes in the name of the game Button clicked by the user (named userHand) & does the following
+This is the main function of the RPSLS game, It is fired whenever the user clicks on one of the gameButtons (ie Rock, Paper... etc) It takes in the name of the game Button clicked by the user (named userHand) & does the following

-  1. Randomally assign a device option named deviceHand
+  1. Randomly assign a device option to variable named deviceHand
   1. Compare both values via === and if matching then its a draw
   1. Otherwise findWinner() is called to determine the winner
   1. The winner is returned from findWinner in resultText
   1. Get the nummebr of turns from the dom in a span with Id= turn